301 University Boulevard

 - Yale University, BA, Economics and Political Science

-Previously, Dean Pasic was associate dean for development and strategic planning at Johns Hopkins University School of Advanced International Studies (SAIS) as well as executive director of the Foreign Policy Institute, where he continues to serve as a fellow.
-Prior to his work at SAIS, he was deputy vice president for advancement at George Washington University and a librarian at the Library of Congress.
+Previously, Pasic was associate dean for development and strategic planning at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS) as well as executive director of its Foreign Policy Institute, where he continues to serve as a fellow.

 - “Book Review: Sovereignty: Organized Hypocrisy,” Ethics & International Affairs, Volume 14, March 2000, pp 163-165.